James6xie/fm-orchestrator/docs/REBUILD_STRATEGIES.rst

 Additionally, if the rebuild strategy for the module being built is ``changed-and-after``, then the module to reuse components from will have a rebuild strategy of ``changed-and-after`` or ``all``.

+If the user wants to specify the compatible module, they can use the ``reuse_components_from`` parameter.

 How the Rebuild Strategies Work
 ===============================